Das-Swarup/antigravity/Readme.md

 3. Choose:

    ```
-   my-portfolio
+   my-projects
    ```

-4. Wait for Antigravity to load the project.
+4. Wait for Antigravity to load the project folder.

 5. Open the antigravity agent manager using `Ctrl+E`

 6. Select the project folder in agent manager from sidebar

-👉 Paste the portfolio prompt provided during the workshop.
+👉 Paste your choice of prompt from the set of prompts from the prompt.md file.

 ---

-# STEP 7 – Preview Your Project
+# STEP 6 – Preview Your Project

 Inside Antigravity: